justifiably/lychee-docker/README.md

 Lychee Dockerfile
 =============

 This repository contains Dockerfile of Lychee for Docker's automated build published to the public Docker Hub Registry.

+This fork contains several upstream commits still not in kdelfour's repo.
+Also it uses the [Aidenir](https://github.com/Aidenir/Lychee) fork of Lychee.

 # Base Docker Image
 [kdelfour/supervisor-docker](https://registry.hub.docker.com/u/kdelfour/supervisor-docker/)